nirzezak/trash_picking/README.md

-# Contents of this file
- * Introduction
- * Requirements
- * User instructions

-# Introduction
+# Waste Sorting - Robot Motion Planing Project
+TODO - add a video here

 * Waste sorting with multiple arms simulation using motion planing algorithms and multiprocessing
 * Project for the workshop in algorithms for robot motion planning in Tel Aviv university

-# Requirements
+## Requirements
 * Use Python 3.9+ (former versions haven't been tested)
 * The reqired Python libraries are defined in: `reqirements.txt`

-# User instructions
+## User instructions
 ### GUI
 TODO